Bnjalizama/udacity_project/README.md

 Udacity Git project - Programming for data Science Nanodegree Program

 ### Description
-This repository contains the Udacity's nanodegrees' projects completed by me.
+This repository contains information on the Udacity nano degree projects worked on during the course and completed by me.

 ### Files used
 bikeshare.py